MarounGrey-Notes/Tech-Interview-Preparation/README.md

 ### What are your best qualities? | Why should we hire you?
 In addition to my **strong technical skills** and **clean coding** abilities, I possess excellent soft skills.
 I care about delivering **high-quality work** and enjoy seeing other people use what I've build.
 I have strong **attention to detail**, **communication skills**, and the ability to **explain complex concepts** in simple terms.
 I'm **passionate** about web development, I enjoy finding creative solutions to problems, and highly enthusiastic about learning and growing in my field.

-### Where do you see yourself in five years?
+### Where do you see yourself in five years? | How long are you going to work with us?

+* **[GENERAL]** Im looking for stability in my career and I applied to this position specifically because it offers a long-term opportunity.
+I have gone through your company's profile and I am aware of your employee's supportive culture and good work/life balance.
-In five years, I see myself as a highly skilled and experienced software engineer.
-My goal is to become an expert full-stack developer, and I plan to achieve this by staying up-to-date with the latest industry trends, attending relevant training and conferences, and actively seeking out new challenges and projects that allow me to develop my skills.
+* **[DEVELOPER]** In five years, I see myself as a highly skilled and experienced software engineer.
+My goal is to become an expert full-stack developer, and I plan to achieve this by staying up-to-date with the latest industry trends, attending relevant training and conferences, and actively seeking out new challenges and projects that allow me to develop my skills.<br>

 ### What is your proudest achievements and why is it important?
 In my first job as a web developer, I was tasked with creating an e-commerce website from scratch with a tight deadline.
 Being the only developer in the company, I had to work long hours and research extensively to overcome my experience gaps.
 Despite the challenges, I was able to deliver a fully functional website in just three months.
 The site performed beyond expectations, generating $16,000 in sales during the first two weeks after launch.
 This is important to me because it showed me the importance of dedication and hard work in overcoming obstacles.